 Carolyn is a member of South Canyon Lutheran Church, Sons of Norway (where she occasionally teaches Norwegian language) and the Black Hills Chapter of the Daughters of the Revolution.
 She is interested in her family's genealogy and has compiled a large collection of photos and stories.
 Her children, grandchildren, gardening inside and outside, traveling and of course, playing the piano are her other interests.

-Marilyn is a piano instructor at Black Hills Studios of the Arts.
+Marilyn is strictly an online piano instructor at Black Hills Studios of the Arts.
 Teaching out of her home and online, Marilyn is a South Dakota native, who spent her childhood in eastern South Dakota.
 She graduated from Doland High School then went to Northern University, Grace University in Omaha, Nebraska, and Huron University.
 Her major was elementary education.
 After college, Marilyn taught in South Dakota public schools.
 Later she moved to Rapid City where she did substitute teaching, private tutoring and also taught general music in a private school.
 It was at this time Marilyn started a piano studio in her home.
 She as much experience in teaching piano to all ages.

 Music, both vocal and piano have been a part of her life since childhood.

 When not teaching she is busy with her family consisting of two sons, three grandchildren and two great grandchildren.

 Voice and Piano Instructor